Old Stone House (Washington, D.C.): Current usage

 Visitors are greeted by staff who tell the history of one of the oldest structures in Washington, D.C.
 The kitchen, parlor and bedrooms, furnished as they would have been in the late 18th century, are open for viewing.
 A gift shop operated by Eastern National is located inside the front room of the house.
 The garden is used for simple wedding ceremonies and as an area for locals and tourists to rest while shopping or a lunch break.
 The building is open to the public seven days a week, from 11:00 am to 6:00 pm Monday through Thursday and Friday to Sunday 11:00 am to 7:00 pm.
 The garden is open to the public every day from dawn until dusk.

-Currently, the upper levels of Old Stone House are closed for renovation by the National Park Service until further notice.